 About the Brewchive®

 The Brewchive® is to be a comprehensive archive of San Diego county's brewing activity from personal and business aspects starting with the 1980s.
-The archives hold evidence in a wide variety of forms from individuals, breweries, organizations, and affiliated businesses involved primarily with beer, but also cider, mead, and kombucha.
+The archives hold evidence in a wide variety of forms from individuals, breweries, organizations, and affiliated businesses involved primarily with beer, but also cider, mead, kombucha and distilled spirits.

 The initial idea for an archive to record and preserve San Diego brewing activity was at the suggestion of Char Booth, Associate Dean of the CSUSM Library and home brewer, in 2016.